-(2) After a mandatory or discretionary referral to a District Attorney, the Regional Director shall advise the family that their case has been referred to the District Attorney, unless within six (6) working days after the Regional Director notifies the District Attorney, the District Attorney, in writing, requests that such notification not occur.
+(2) After a mandatory or discretionary referral to a District Attorney, the Area Director/designee shall advise the family that their case has been referred to the District Attorney, unless the District Attorney requests that such notification not occur.

 (3) Any documents provided to a District Attorney in accordance with this chapter of these Regulations, which are thereafter subpoenaed from the District Attorney or otherwise requested from the District Attorney by any party to any pending criminal matter, shall be released or not released by the District Attorney solely in accordance with the applicable rules or procedures governing the District Attorney, and no notice to or consent from the Department shall be required.

 (4) Any documents from Department files which are subpoenaed directly from the Department for a criminal matter to which the Department is not a party, is governed by the procedures set out in Commonwealth v.
 Dwyer, 448 Mass.
 122 (2006).
 M.G.L. c.
 119, §§ 51E through 51F and M.G.L. c.
 66A and M.G.L. c.
-112, §§ 135 through 135B apply to Department records and a specific order is required to produce Department records in a criminal matter.
+112, §§ 135 through 135B apply to Department records, and a specific order is required to produce Department records in a criminal matter.

 4.54: Multi-disciplinary Service Team

-(1) Following each referral made to a District Attorney pursuant to 110 CMR 4.00, the Regional Director shall, in cooperation with the District Attorney and the Area Director, select the members of a multi-disciplinary team which will be assigned to review the service plan, unless the Regional Director and the District Attorney mutually agree to waive the multi-disciplinary team procedure.
-The multi-disciplinary service team shall consist of the social worker responsible for servicing the family, a representative of the District Attorney, and at least one other member who is not employed by either the Department or the District Attorney.
-This other member shall be appointed by the Regional Director and shall have experience and training in the field of child welfare and criminal justice.
+(1) The Area Director with the applicable District Attorney shall determine which of the reports referred to the District Attorney pursuant to 110 CMR 4.00, will be reviewed by a multi-disciplinary service team.
+More than one team may be developed based on the nature of the reports referred or a protocol developed between the Department and the District Attorney.
+The multi-disciplinary service team shall consist of a Department employee responsible for servicing the family, a representative of the District Attorney, and at least one other member who is not employed by either the Department or the District Attorney.
+This other member shall be appointed by the Area Director and shall have experience and training in the field of child welfare and criminal justice.

+For 51A reports specifically involving a sexually exploited child or a child who is a victim of human trafficking, the multi-disciplinary service team may also include a professional trained or otherwise experienced or qualified to assess the needs of sexually exploited children or human trafficking victims, including but not limited to a police officer or person designed by the police chief, a social service provider, a medical professional, or a mental health professional.

-(2) Members of the multi-disciplinary service team shall have full access to the service plan and any information from the family's social service file which is directly related to the implementation of the plan.
-The data shared with the members of the multi-disciplinary team shall be confidential and shall be utilized by the members solely to carry out the responsibilities of the team.
+(2) Members of the multi-disciplinary service team shall have full access to the action plan and any information from the family's n Department case file which is directly related to the implementation of the plan.
+The data shared with the members of the multi-disciplinary service team shall be confidential and shall be utilized by the members solely to carry out the responsibilities of the team.

-(3) Within 30 working days of the selection of the service team, the service team shall meet:
+(3) The multi-disciplinary service team shall meet on a scheduled determined between the Department and the District Attorney’s office and be provided with a copy of the current action plan, if available:

 (a) to discuss the current status of the child and family and any intervention initiated;

-(b) to discuss any existing service plan for the family;
+(b) to discuss any existing action plan for the family;

-(c) to make recommendations as to the advisability of prosecuting any members of the family; and
+(c) to make recommendations as to the advisability of prosecuting any members of the family;

-(d) to discuss the possible effects of prosecution on the child and attempt to minimize the possibility of multiple interviews of the child.
+(d) to discuss the possible effects of prosecution on the child and attempt to minimize the possibility of multiple interviews of the child;